Full Form of PO – Purchase Order

 #4 – Contract Purchase Order

-In such PO, the product or service is also unknown.
-One may mention the terms and conditions which are to be agreed upon with seller.
+In such a PO, the product or service is also unknown.
+One may mention the terms and conditions which are to be agreed upon with the seller.

 How Does PO Work?

-Whenever the company has a requirement to procure any goods or service, the buyer raises a PO to the seller.
+Whenever the company has a requirement to procure any goods or services, the buyer raises a PO to the seller.
 On the receipt of the PO, the seller gives a confirmation to the buyer whether the said order can be completed by it or not.
-In case, the seller believes it is not possible to complete the order, the same will be communicated and PO will be canceled.
-If the order is sought to be completed then arrangements will be made for the same.
-On completion of the order, the seller raises an invoice to the buyer mentioning the relevant PO number so that the buyer can match the same with actual delivery.
+In case the seller believes it is not possible to complete the order, the same will be communicated, and the PO will be canceled.
+If the order is sought to be completed, then arrangements will be made for the same.
+Upon completion of the order, the seller raises an invoice to the buyer mentioning the relevant PO number to match the same with actual delivery.
 After the actual invoice is raised, payment needs to be done as per agreed payment terms.

 Example Format of PO